 If you choose to consume alcohol, you can reduce risks and harm to self by:

 Your identity is essential to your education abroad experience.
-CSU encourages and supports students of diverse backgrounds throughout the education abroad process while striving to provide accessible, supportive and inclusive education abroad opportunities.
+CSU strives to provide accessible and supportive education abroad opportunities to students of all backgrounds.
 Education Abroad staff can answer questions and provide resources for specific locations, seek out returned students from a similar background, help find the right program with you, talk with family and others involved in your decisions, and help manage expectations for your time abroad.
 All CSU students are encouraged to take advantage of education abroad opportunities.

 INCLUSIVE HOUSING